Parametric pavilion design inspired by the tortoise shell by Studio Gang Architects

 This nature pavilion mutates a picturesque urban pond from the 19th century into an ecological habitat pulsing with life.
 The Tortoise shell pavilion passes through various educational zones that explicate the different animals, plants, and habitat found in each.

-With the design’s improvements to water quality, hydrology, landscape, accessibility, and shelter, the site is able to function as an outdoor tortoise shell classroom in which the co-existence of natural and urban surroundings is demonstrated.
+With the design’s improvements to water quality, hydrology, landscape, accessibility, and shelter, the site is able to function as an outdoor tortoise shell classroom in which the co-existence of natural and urban surroundings is demonstrate

 The tortoise shell pavilion integrated into the boardwalk sequence provides shelter for open-air classes on the site inspired from the tortoise shell itself; its laminated structure consists of prefabricated, bent-wood members and a series of interconnected fiberglass pods that give global curvature to the surface.